16e represents a new, modular

 Every year Carnegie Mellon Racing (CMR) designs and builds a new race car to compete in the FSAE series.
-16e is our third electric vehicle, following last year's winner of the IEEE Excellence in Electric Vehicle Engineering Award, CMR's own 15e.
+16e is our third electric vehicle, following 15e, the 2015 winner of the IEEE Excellence in Electric Vehicle Engineering Award.

-As the Lead Exterior Designer of CMR, I was responsible for leading the body design team from the early stages of conceptualization through to mold-making and fabrication of the carbon fiber body panels.
+As the Lead Exterior Designer of CMR, I was responsible for leading the body design team from the early stages of conceptualization through to fabrication of the carbon fiber body panels.

 The body has been designed with smaller molded panels, and integrates carbon fiber closeouts for more efficient construction and assembly.
 The smaller nosecone allows for a more streamlined layup process, without the need for split molds.
 Due to the low speeds reached within competition, the aerodynamic impact is minimal.